About Kamea Fly Fishing

 Service has remained a constant beyond fishing as well.
 I serve as President of the University of Minnesota Medical School Alumni Board, mentor medical students, and assist healthcare organizations with patient safety and medical education.

-These efforts connect in a simple way: sharing knowledge, supporting others, and contributing to the communities that make these pursuits meaningful.
+These efforts connect in a simple way: sharing knowledge, supporting others, and contributing to the communities that make both fishing and life more meaningful.